1. What should my child wear for gymnastics?

 3. What activities does my child do in class?

 Each program is designed for a particular age group, their physical and mental ability at each age.
 Throughout a session, children will learn gymnastic skills on the beam, bars, floor, vault, and trampoline particular to the level and age of the child.
 To read about 20 reasons - Why Gymnastics?
 Click Here

 4. How do I know which program or level to register my child?

 We have adopted a new program for our recreational athletes as well, to prepare them better for the competitive program if their skill level allows them to transition.
-Please note that the program started Sept 2016 and the former badge system (CanGym) is no longer in place.
 Instead of badges we have opted to provide Certificates of Completion.
 For more information please click here.

 Your child will be working on the skills needed to master the level she is in.
 The coach will bring testing sheets around to record the progress.
-They will mark the skills as followed: E = emerging (Still working on the progressions toward the end result) C = Competent (Can show the coach the skill, but is not consistent yet) P = Proficient (Shows continuous success in performing the skill) This is consistent with the Physical Literacy Assessment for Youth.
-As soon as the athlete has shown proficiency in all the skills, she will receive a certificate of completion and move on to the next level.
+They will mark as "attempted", "learning" and "mastered".
+As soon as the athlete has shown proficiency in all the skills, she will receive will begin to work on more challenging movements.
 The coaches will advise our office of the athletes levels before registration starts.
 If you are unsure of your athlete’s level please check with our office prior to registration.

 5. How many kids are in a class?